 LWD is committed to providing a workplace free of harassment.
-LWD will not tolerate harassment of employees by managers, supervisors or co-workers; nor will LWD tolerate harassment by of its employees or non-employees by individuals, or groups with whom LWD has a business, service, or professional relationship.
+LWD will not tolerate harassment of employees by managers, supervisors or co-workers; nor will LWD tolerate harassment of its employees by individuals, or groups with whom LWD has a business, service, or professional relationship.
 LWD shall also protect employees from harassment by non-employees in the workplace.